pachyderm/pachyderm/doc/deployment/deploy_custom.md

 Likewise, if `--dashboard-only` is specified, manifests for the Pachyderm enterprise UI only will be generated.

-The most common items to edit in `Service` manifests are the `NodePort` values for various services, and the `containerPort` values for `Deployment` manifests.
+The most common items that you can edit in `Service` manifests are the `NodePort` values for various services, and the `containerPort` values for `Deployment` manifests.
 To make your `containerPort` values work properly, add environment variables to a `Deployment` or `StatefulSet` object.
 You can verify this functionality in the [OpenShift](./openshift.html) example.